DEATH VALLEY & THE ALABAMA HILLS

 - – Sturdy footwear that you don’t mind getting dirty or muddy.
 Lightweight hiking boots or hiking shoes are recommended for most outings.
 Sandals, flipflops, or Crocs can be great for the sand dunes.

 - – A large water bottle and sunscreen

 - – Trekking poles

-January/February is one of the most exciting and dynamic times to photograph this corner of the globe.
-Winter storms blow through the area, greatly increasing our chances of seeing interesting light, fresh snow on the mountains, and even water in Death Valley’s parched deserts.
-Death Valley is also one of the best places in the world to photograph under clear skies, so be assured that you will have endless opportunities for photography, regardless of the conditions.
+December is one of the most exciting and dynamic times to photograph this corner of the globe.
+Winter storms arrive in the area, greatly increasing our chances of seeing interesting light, fresh snow on the mountains, and even water in Death Valley’s parched deserts.
+Death Valley is one of the best places in the world to photograph under clear skies, so be assured that you will have endless opportunities for photography, regardless of the conditions.

 In Death Valley you should expect warm days and cool nights, and in the Alabama Hills expect cool days and cold nights.
 Overall, temperatures could range from 75°F down to 20°F, so be prepared for a range of conditions.
 Expect wind (and possibly lenticular clouds) at any time in either place.
 Rain and snow are possible in the Alabama Hills as well.

 LODGING SUPPLEMENT (optional) – $1,500